DevAmirHub/DevAmirHub/README.md

 </p>

 <p align="center">
-  <b>Web Developer | WordPress & Laravel | React, Next.js & Three.js Enthusiast</b>
+  <b>Backend Developer | Laravel & WordPress Specialist | Familiar with Modern Frontend Technologies</b>
 </p>

 ---

 ## About Me
-I’m a passionate web developer who enjoys crafting clean, modern, and scalable solutions.
-I love exploring diverse technologies—experimenting, learning, and integrating new tools into real products.
-My core strengths are **WordPress & Laravel development**, **React, Next.js**, and **Three.js**, with a constant desire to push boundaries.
+I’m a passionate **Backend Developer** focused on building robust, scalable, and maintainable web applications.
+My main expertise lies in **Laravel and WordPress development**, where I design efficient architectures, develop APIs, and create high-performance backend systems.

+While backend development is my core strength, I am also **familiar with modern frontend technologies** such as **React, Next.js, Tailwind CSS, and Three.js**, allowing me to collaborate effectively across the full stack.

+I have a solid understanding of **Design Patterns**, **MVC Architecture**, and **Clean Code principles**, and I always strive to write modular and maintainable code.
+Additionally, I’m mindful of **UI/UX principles**, ensuring that the systems I build contribute to a smooth and intuitive user experience.

 ---